David B. Henderson: Death and honors

 After leaving Congress, Henderson practiced law in New York City until health problems caused him to retire to Southern California.
 Henderson died in Dubuque on February 25, 1906, aged 65.
 He is buried at Linwood Cemetery in Dubuque.

 His portrait hangs in the speakers' room in the U.S. Capitol, and statues of Henderson by J. Massey Rhind are found in the collections of the Iowa State Historical Society and in Clermont.

-"Allison-Henderson Park," in Dubuque, shares his name with that of six-term U.S. Senator William B. Allison, another citizen of Dubuque.
+Henderson is a namesake of Allison-Henderson Park, a city park in Dubuque, alongside six-term U.S. Senator William B. Allison, another citizen of Dubuque.